 The Allen Funt Alma Tadema Collection: How a TV Prankster Saved Art

-At this low point in history, a hero emerged.
-The savior of the genre was an unlikely figure, and the Allen Funt Alma Tadema connection remains one of the strangest stories in art history.
+At this low point in history, the savior of the genre emerged.
+His story remains one of the strangest twists in art history.

-He was Allen Funt, the smiling, prank-playing host of the hit TV show "Candid Camera."
+He was the smiling, prank-playing host of a hit TV show.

 The Unlikely Collector